Travel tips & inspiration

 Anti-panic tip

-If you hesitate about a dish, ask the server: “What is it exactly?” or “How is it served?”
-In France, that’s totally normal, and people often answer happily.
+If a dish makes you hesitate, ask the server: “What is it exactly?” or “How is it served?”.
+In France, it’s totally normal to ask—and people often answer with pleasure.

-Eating a great dish at a restaurant in France
+How to eat a good dish at a restaurant in France

-I’m going to tell you (partly, obviously) which dishes to try in France by region.
+I’m going to tell you (partially, obviously) which dishes to try in France by region.

 That way, you’ll quickly know:

-• which type of restaurant to aim for,
+• what type of restaurant to aim for,

 • what to order without stress,